Once you know a building control application is required you can decide on the type of application you want to submit:

 Building notice application

-To make this type of building control application complete the building notice application form (the full fee is payable when the application is submitted).
+To make this type of building control application complete the full plans/building notice application form.

 This is a simplified procedure for smaller, less complex domestic work, such as removing a load bearing wall or installing a ground floor toilet.